sanderbrugge/OrderCRM/README.md

 # Extra info

+## TypeScript

-This project is implemented using TypeScript because I believe it helps to filter out bugs early on, gives us intellisense in the project which is super.
+This project is implemented using TypeScript because I believe it helps to filter out bugs early on, gives us intellisense in the project which is helpfull while developing.

-So overall this decision speeds up the development process.
 It also helps with the readability and maintainability of the code, and cross team development.

+## Github

+I used git and Github throughout my development process, as I would do it on a team or any other project.
+I left my feature/chore/bug-branches available.
+Normally these would be deleted after a code review and merge into develop/master.